 Symbols are useful.
 Letters help us encode our thoughts so they can be recorded and shared.
 Numbers help us quickly count and calculate value.

-If someone asked you to choose between these definitions you'd probably have an easy time choosing one or the other, but in practical every day life you probably have your own way to describe what this term means.
+If someone asked you to choose between these definitions, you'd probably have an easy time choosing one or the other, but in practical everyday life, you probably have your own way to describe what this term means.
 It could be the literal Hollywood sign, or something more abstract.

-Colin Kaepernick has always made it clear that by kneeling during the anthem he wants to bring attention to police bruatality and other issues he sees as vitally important.
+Colin Kaepernick has always made it clear that by kneeling during the anthem he wants to bring attention to police brutality and other issues he sees as vitally important.
 He has been peaceful and explained this at length throughout the last NFL season.

 There has been disagreement about the symbolism of Kaepernick's kneeling from the very moment it started.
-What started out as a small discussion about the symbolism of this moment has been fanned into a wildfire of debate and certainity over what the players protesting mean.
+What started out as a small discussion about the symbolism of this moment has been fanned into a wildfire of debate and certainty over what the players protesting mean.